everything you need to know about menstrual cups

 risk of toxic shock syndrome (tss)

-The risk of TSS with menstrual cups is low, and it’s similar to or even lower than the risk with tampons.
-Proper cleaning and timely emptying of your cup are key to minimising the risk.
+The risk of TSS with menstrual cups is very low, comparable to or even lower than that of tampons.
+Regular cleaning and timely emptying of your cup help minimise any potential risks.

 impact on vaginal health

-Menstrual cups do not disrupt your vaginal flora and are made from hypoallergenic materials, making them a safe option for most individuals.
+Menstrual cups do not disrupt vaginal flora and are made from hypoallergenic materials, ensuring a safe option for most individuals.

 use with intrauterine devices (iuds)

-However, menstrual discs don’t rely on suction, which makes them a safer alternative for people with IUDs.
+Unlike cups, menstrual discs do not rely on suction, making them a safer option for IUD users.

 how to use a menstrual cup